w3f/w3f-education/docs/Rust/section2/data-types.md

 ```

-Lastly, as integers do have a size, integer overflow is possible if you exceed the limit of a given type.
+Lastly, as integers have a size, integer overflow is possible if you exceed the limit of a given type.
 For example, the type `u8` has a minimum of 0 and a maximum of 255, meaning 256 would cause a panic.
 As the Rust compiler doesn't check for overflows, there are some additional functions you can use to ensure that adding or subtracting is always safe and won't cause a runtime error.
 We'll learn more about those later on.

 #### Floating point numbers

-Rust has two floating number types: ' f32` (32-bit) and `f64` (64-bit).
+Rust has two floating number types: `f32` (32-bit) and `f64` (64-bit).
 Floating point numbers, unlike integers, are fractional, meaning they contain decimal points to represent parts of whole numbers:

 `f32` has single precision accuracy, whereas `f64` has double-precision accuracy.  `f64` is the default type for floating point numbers in Rust: